Tensor product method for fast solution of optimal control problems with fractional multidimensional Laplacian in constraints: Introduction

+Recently, study of the problems with nonlocal constraints, where the operator is of integral type, has attracted growing interest.
+In particular, the problems including the \emph{fractional Laplacian} operator $(-\Delta)^{\alpha}$, for $0< \alpha \leq 1$, can be applied for modeling of complex systems \cite{Ainsworth:18,Bonito:18}.
+Several definitions of fractional elliptic operator based on either integral or spectral formulations have been considered in the literature \cite{Podlub:99,GaHaKh3:02,HaHighTrefeth:08,Kwasn:17,FracLapl:2018,RapJel:10}.
+The main distinction between the integral and spectral definitions is that the first one admits a nonlocal boundary condition, while the spectral formulation requires only the local boundary condition \cite{FracLapl:2018}.
+A number of application fields motivating the use of fractional power of elliptic operators, for example in biophysics, mechanics, nonlocal electrostatics and image processing have been discussed in \cite{AtPSZo:14,AntilOtarola,DPSS:2014,Vabich:2015,DuLazPas:18,HLMMV:2018,KaMelenk:19}.
+In such applications control problems arise consistently.

+In order to illustrate our problem formulation, we notice that in \cite{AntilOtarola} it is shown that heat diffusion in special materials, called "plasmonic nanostructure networks" \cite{Ben_Abd_Messina:13}, which have strong relation to new composite materials, is described exactly by fractional Laplacian operator.
+This means that the interpretation for the case $\alpha=1$ in the form of distributed control of the heat equation can be carried immediately over to the control of heat equation in the particular material (see also \cite{RapJel:10}).
+In our particular application one of the motivations to use the fractional elliptic operators ${\cal L}^\alpha$, $\alpha\in (0,1]$, in constraints is due to the opportunity to control the sharpness (contrast) for the resolution of the control and design functions by tuning the fraction power $\alpha$ in a direction to a smaller value.

-A number of approaches have been proposed in the literature to circumvent these difficulties, see papers \cite{Higham_MatrFunc:08,HaHighTrefeth:08,Vabich:2015,DuLazPas:18,HLMMV:2018} which consider approximation methods for fractional elliptic operator and \cite{DPSS:2014,Vabi:18} related to time dependent problems.
-An extension method has been proposed \cite{CaffSilv}, which reduces a fractional Laplacian problem to a classical Laplacian problem in a higher-dimensional space, allows to make the problem tractable in some cases.
-Recently, a proof of concept for an optimal control solver based on the extension approach has been proposed, see \cite{AntilOtarola}.
+Numerical solution of problems with nonlocal operators poses an additional computational challenge: since local information is not sufficient for the evaluation of the operator, the discretized operator will be a dense matrix instead of a sparse one--if implemented in a straightforward way.
+A number of approaches have been proposed and analyzed in the literature to circumvent these difficulties, see papers \cite{Higham_MatrFunc:08,HaHighTrefeth:08,Vabich:2015,DuLazPas:18,HLMMV:2018,Schwab:18} considering approximation methods for fractional elliptic operators, and \cite{DPSS:2014,Vabi:18} related to time dependent problems.
+An extension method proposed in \cite{CaffSilv}, reduces a fractional Laplacian problem to a classical Laplacian problem in a higher-dimensional space, and allows to make the problem tractable in some cases, see also recent paper \cite{Schwab:18}, which develops the higher-order approximation methods.
+A proof of concept for an optimal control solver based on the extension approach is considered in \cite{AntilOtarola}.

-However, note that above methods based on the conventional techniques of numerical analysis are providing a linear scaling in the problem size, thus exhibiting an exponential growth in the storage and computational complexity as $O(n^d)$ in the number of dimensions $d$, where $n$ is the univariate grid size.
-One of the promising approaches which exploits the structure of involved quantities for the extraction of essential information in the system of interest is based on the concept of rank-structured tensor representation (approximation) of the target multivariate functions and operators, which allows to avoid the so-called ``curse of dimensionality''.